zibdie/Telegram-PronunciationBot/readme.md

 ## Requirements

-* Python 3
+* Python 3+ [Tested on Python 3.8, you may have issues on older Python versions]
-* [ffmpeg](https://www.ffmpeg.org/download.html) (for version of audio files to compatible formats)
+* [ffmpeg](https://www.ffmpeg.org/download.html) (to convert audio files to compatible formats)
-* Various Python Dependancies (can be easily installed from the requirements.txt)
+* Various Python Dependancies (can be easily installed from requirements.txt)

 ## Configuration